 - A. Transmission Line Standards. - 1.
 All utility lines shall follow existing utility line corridors or within existing easements where possible and reasonable. - 2.
 The loss of prime and significant agricultural soil, particularly those under cultivation, shall be held to a minimum.
 No utility shall be designed, arranged or constructed in such a way that will prevent a farm operator from cultivating the land. - 3.
 Utility line easements or corridors shall, wherever possible, follow interior property lines.
 In no instance shall an easement or corridor be aligned in such a way that it denies any parcel of land clear and perpetual access to a public street or road. - 4.
 No utility line easement or corridor, by its location, extension or alignment across a parcel of land, shall subdivide that parcel into two (2) or more parcels of land in violation of the State Subdivision Control Act 288 of 1967, as amended. - 5.
 Selective clearing techniques shall be administered throughout the length and width of any utility easement or corridor.
 Existing vegetation shall be maintained, when and wherever possible, throughout the remainder of the easement or corridor not affected by the actual physical installation of any approved physical plant. - 6.
 Prior to commencement of construction, any approvals granted hereunder shall not be transferable to another party or to any successors in interest, without first applying for approval of a transference by the Township Board. - 7.
-Any applicant granted approval by the Township as herein set forth, shall make available to the Township Clerk the name, address, and telephone number of its representative responsible for receiving and acting upon inquiries or complaints received from the Township.
+Any applicant granted approval by the Township as herein set forth, shall make available to the Township Clerk the name, address, and telephone number of its representative responsible for receiving and acting upon inquiries or complaints received from the Township. - B. Extra High Voltage Transmission Lines.
+Extra High Voltage (EHV) Transmission Lines, in addition to meeting the conditions set forth in the Section above, shall equal or exceed the applicable requirements of the National Electrical Code, and shall further meet the following requirements: - 1.
+The EHV transmission lines rules, regulations, and supplements as amended. - 2.
+When application is made for a transmission line, the conductors which are to be energized to 345 Kv or greater, the Township Planning Commission shall evaluate all areas within one (1) mile of the proposed electric transmission line easement or corridor and make its recommendation to the Township Board.
+The Planning Commission shall require the utility to investigate with respect to the proposed transmission line's potential impact on existing conditions within the designated area.
+In evaluating potential impact study, the Planning Commission and the Township Board shall consider at least the following:

-Chapter 161 Section 4.31.B - 4.31.C.3
+Chapter 161 Section 4.31.B.2 - 4.31.C.3